tq-systems/em-build-app-sdk/docs/contents/appendix/conventions.rst

     The automated tests represent realistic scenarios and thus increase project maintainability.

 #.
+Detailed documentation in the projects

+    In addition to the documentation here, further documentation will be available in `README.md` files within the respective projects.
+Each subfolder also contains a `README.md` to make it easier to get started with the projects.

+#.
 Naming variables

     Variables have meaningful names and are formulated in a consistent and descriptive manner, e.g.